Internal links connect content in different pages on your website or domain.

 Here’s how you do it …

-Log into your WordPress backend, and find and open the post or page you would like to insert links in.
+First, log into your WordPress backend, locate and open the post or page you want to insert internal links into.

-Next, find and highlight the words, phrase, or content you want to turn into a hyperlink.
+Next, find and highlight the text you want to add a hyperlink to.

-Once you have selected and highlighted the words, click on the hyperlinking tool in the WordPress visual editor menu (< here’s an internal link!) …
+When you have selected and highlighted the words, click on the content linking tool in the WordPress WYSIWYG editor menu (< here’s an internal link!) …

-(WordPress visual content editor menu – content link tool)
+(WordPress visual content editor menu – content linking feature)

-If you find yourself In the ‘Text’ tab of the content editor, click the ‘link’ button to access the feature …
+If you find yourself In the ‘Text’ tab of the WordPress content editor, select the ‘link’ button to access the tool …

-(The feature can also be accessed in the ‘Text’ tab of the content editor)
+(The link feature can also be accessed in the ‘Text’ tab of the editor)

-Paste in the URL of your target destination or enter a search term to view related posts and pages …
+Paste in your link URL or type in a search term to find related posts and pages …

-(Type in a search term to view related pages and posts)
+(Type in a search term to view related posts and pages)

-Click the ’Return’ button to insert your link …
+Click the ‘Apply’ icon to add the link …

-You can access the advanced linking feature by clicking on the ‘Link Options’ button …
+You can access the advanced linking editor by clicking on the gear button …

 This brings up the Insert/edit link window …